 Seattle is adjacent to the Puget Sound and not far from the Pacific Ocean, meaning the Emerald City has ample fresh seafood on offer at local restaurants.
 There are a number of places where you can try some local seafood at the market, but if you want a full range of options, Seatown Seabar is a fine way to go.
 For one, the restaurant has a full lineup of seafood, from Dungeness crab to salmon to oysters.
 For two, the restaurant is headed up by Seattle’s own celebrity chef, Tom Douglas, so not only can you try tasty local foods, but also dishes by a known local chef.
 Also, don’t miss the triple coconut cream pie.
 You won’t regret it.
 In fact, the triple coconut cream pie is a must-try food all on its own.

 Another option to try out local seafood, but at a much cheaper price point than Seatown Seabar is at the famous Pike Place Fish Market.
 That’s right.
 The place that’s known for throwing fish.
 For the most part, this shop is known for selling fish for people to take home (fish get thrown whenever someone buys one), but it also sells ready-to-eat seafood snacks – crab cocktail, shrimp cocktail and oyster shooters.
 All are super fresh and super tasty.

 MarketSpice is a spice store that also crafts teas and sells coffee and other gift items, but a local treat not to miss here is their cinnamon orange tea.
 It’s sweet.
 It’s spicy.
-It’s a powerful tea that’s worth a try by anyone who enjoys a great tea.
-Usually the store just around the corner from Pike Place Fish Market has samples of the tea to try.
+It’s a powerful tea that doesn't back down from a taste test and it tastes especially amazing during a cool, rainy Northwest winter day.
+Usually, the store just around the corner from Pike Place Fish Market has samples of the tea to try.
 If you love it, you can take some home with you.